What is a Standing Deposit Facility (SDF), and How Does It Work?

 Conclusion

-SDF is expected to enhance the effectiveness and transmission of the RBI’s monetary policy, improve the profitability and liquidity of the banks, and stimulate credit demand and investment in the economy.
-However, SDF may also affect the demand and supply of government securities, discourage the banks from lending to the private sector, and create a moral hazard problem for the banks.
+SDF is expected to enhance the effectiveness of the RBI’s monetary policy.
+It also aims to promote investment in the economy.
+However, SDF may affect the demand and supply of government securities and discourage the banks from lending to the private sector.

 FAQs| SDF- Standing Deposit Facility